FoUnDeRR/datamining-hub/README.md

 ### Prerequisites

 1. A good knowledge about JavaScript & TypeScript
-2. Familiarility with functions (..props), modules, strings, experiments
+2. Familiarility with findByProps, functions, modules, strings, experiments

 ### Basics of the Basics